marcosgabarda/marcosgabarda.github.io/content/seeds/_template.md

 ## 📄 Description

-Brieve description of the project.
-What I want to do?, why am I insterested?, what problem could solve?
+Brief description of the project.
+What I want to do?, why am I interested?, what problem could solve?

 ## ✅ Development Status